molecula/documentation/_includes/concepts/create-table-summary.md

-A table is a database object that stores data from an external data source.
+A table is a database object that stores data from external sources.

 FeatureBase tables are similar to those in traditional relational databases:
 * tables with columns